stratum-mining/sv2-workshop/md/sv2-workshop.md

 - `pool_address` and `jd_address` have their IP
 - `pool_signature` is identical to what your pool colleague put on their config.
 Putting the wrong value here will result in your templates being rejected by JDS.

+> If in a `tmux` session, open a new window with `ctrl+b` + `n`.
+Run the `jd-client` commands in this window.
+To navigate back to the previous window, click on it in the lower left of the terminal.

 ---

 ## Start Job Declarator Client (Miner)
+In a new terminal (or in the already created `tmux` pane for the jd-client):

 ```
 cd stratum/roles/jd-client